MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/set-up-webinars.md

 ### Allow engagement report

 If you turn this on, organizers can see reports of who registered and attended the webinars they set up.
-This policy is enabled by default.
+This policy is off by default.
 For more information, see [Meeting policies in Teams - Allow engagement report](meeting-policies-in-teams-general.md#allow-engagement-report).

 ## Allow users to schedule webinars using PowerShell